 You must be a citizen of the UNITED STATES, a resident of Yamhill County, and eighteen years of age or older.
 If you are not, please return your response postcard indicating which qualifications you do not meet.
 If you have been summoned as a juror and served in any State or Federal Court within the last two years, you will be excused.
-Again, please return the response postcard indicating which court you served in and the date of service.
+Again, please return the juror summons indicating which court you served in and the date of service.
 If you have had your privileges withdrawn and not restored under ORS 137.281 (convicted or served a sentence for a felony within the last 15 years or for a misdemeanor involving violence or dishonesty within 5 years) you are only eligible to serve on civil jury trials.

 If you are 70 years of age or older, you my request to be excused on the basis of age by returning your response postcard.

 If you are unable to serve as a juror because of a medical condition, you must submit a letter from your physician.
 All requests to be excused from jury service must be submitted no later than five days after you receive your summons.

 If you are unable to serve on the month you have been summoned to appear, you may request to be deferred to another month.
 Please indicate on your juror summons the month that you would be able to serve, and return the postcard immediately.
 You may only defer your jury service once.